FarahIbrar/KPMG-Job-Simulation/README.md

 To explore the projects, navigate to the respective folders to access the detailed files and analyses.

 - For the **Cloud Engineering Task**, review the proposed architecture and solution documents.
-- For the **Data Analytics Task**, check out the dataset, analysis scripts, and final summary.
+- For the **Data Analytics Task**, check out the dataset, analysis scripts, and final executive summary.

 ---